 Notice how you don’t even have to read the text?
 The icons alone visually communicate the information.

-If you’re making an infographic, you’ll need to pick one that is best suited to present your information.
+If you’re making an infographic, pick one that’s best suited to present your information.

 Although there are many types of infographics, for most use cases, you can stick to the following six.